Bunmi Makinwa: Career

-Education and career

-Makinwa was born in Ilesa, Nigeria.
-He has two degrees from the University of Ibadan, Nigeria, where he graduated with a Bachelor of Arts in Modern Languages, with a concentration in French and German, in 1980, and a Master of Arts in Philosophy, with a concentration in Political Philosophy, in 1985.
-He later studied at the John F. Kennedy School of Government at Harvard University, where he obtained a Master of Public Administration in 1993 with a concentration in management and policy.

 He is a commentator on politics and public affairs.
 He writes analytical columns and opinions for news media and online publications including The Guardian, Daily Trust, and Business Day (Nigeria) newspapers in Nigeria, Sahara Reporters, AllAfrica, TheCable, Premium Times, Realnews, and Africa Development Talk.

 He serves on the Boards of several businesses and not-for-profit organizations including the ONE Campaign Africa Policy Advisory Board and Social Workers Beyond Borders.
 He is a former Chairman and member of the Advisory Board of the Division of Social and Behaviour Change Communications at Wits University, Johannesburg, South Africa.

 In June 2012, Makinwa led UNFPA Africa Region to conclude an implementing partnership agreement with Africa Centre for HIV/AIDS Management at Stellenbosch University in South Africa.
 In the same year, he signed a second agreement between UNFPA and University of Ibadan, Nigeria.

 Works

-He authored and co-authored the following publications:
+He authored and co-authored publications that include: